MyMalcom/malcom-lib-ios/README.md

 Integration
 ------------

-* Clone this repository o download the zip:
+* Clone this repository or download the zip:

         git://github.com/MyMalcom/malcom-lib-ios.git